Jack Ryan (politician)

-John Clemens Ryan (born October 6, 1959) is an American former investment banker and politician who was a candidate in the 2004 U.S. Senate race in Illinois.
+John Clemens Ryan (born October 6, 1959) is an American businessman, former investment banker and politician who was a candidate in the 2004 U.S. Senate race in Illinois.
 In 2000, he retired as an active partner at Goldman Sachs to teach at Hales Franciscan High School, a private Catholic high school in Chicago's Bronzeville neighborhood.

 His 2004 campaign for the Senate, against Barack Obama, received widespread media attention for the disclosure of sealed custody documents stemming from his divorce from actress Jeri Ryan.
-The unsealing of those documents, detailing allegations that Ryan wanted his wife to perform sexual acts in public, led to Ryan's withdrawal from the campaign.
+The unsealing of those documents detailed allegations that Ryan wanted his wife to perform sexual acts in public which in turn led to Ryan's withdrawal from the campaign.

 In March 2005, Ryan launched 22nd Century Media, a news media company dedicated to providing hyper-local news in both print and digital media formats.
 In 2015, Ryan left 22nd Century Media to launch REX, a technology-based real estate services company that works outside the MLS to sell homes.
+The value proposition of REX was to reduce the cost of real estate commissions from the customary 6% to 3.3%.
+This led to a legal battle with Zillow and the National Association of Realtors that responded by dismantling their commission structure to move away from the market-dominating 6% commission structure which CNN called "seismic" in its implications.

 Early life

 Ryan spent his childhood in Wilmette, Illinois, the son of Helen Marie (Bruns) and Donald Robert Ryan, a managing partner at a trade and clearing house.
 One of six siblings, he attended New Trier High School.
-He graduated from high school in 1977 and went on to Dartmouth College, where he graduated summa cum laude and Phi Beta Kappa.
-He earned his MBA from Harvard Business School and his JD from Harvard Law School, with honors.
+He graduated from high school in 1977 and went on to receive his undergraduate degree from Dartmouth College.
+Ryan later earned his MBA from Harvard Business School and his JD from Harvard Law School.

-Investment banking
+Professional history

-Ryan worked at Casa Juan Diego, a refugee camp for Latinos fleeing the Central American civil wars.
+Ryan worked at Casa Juan Diego, a refugee camp for Latinos fleeing the Central American civil wars in 1981.
 He worked for Goldman Sachs as an investment banker and eventual partner, first in New York City, and then in the Chicago branch.
+During his tenure there he took on a client acquisition role, contacting prominent CEOs about hiring his firm to examine the internal numbers of a company's business, subsidiaries, and divisions down to the most minute detail.

 In 2000, after Goldman Sachs went public, Ryan's net worth was in the tens of millions.
 He retired from Goldman as a partner and taught for three years at Hales Franciscan High School in Chicago.
 He left his teaching position to run for the Senate in 2004.

-Starting in 2005, he ran 22nd Century Media, which published 15 separate localized newspapers and websites in the Chicago area.